-The ovary is primarily provided by an ovarian artery which originates from the aorta in the level of L1 vertebra.
+The ovary is primarily supplied by an ovarian artery which originates from the aorta in the level of L1 vertebra.
 It reaches the ovary after passing successively via the suspensory ligament of ovary, mesosalpinx, and mesovarium.
 It ends by anastomosing with the uterine artery.
-The ovary is also provided by an ovarian branch of the uterine artery via the mesovarium.
+The ovary is also supplied by an ovarian branch of the uterine artery via the mesovarium.

 The veins of the ovary come forth from the hilum and create the pampiniform plexus around the ovarian artery, from which a single ovarian vein is composed near the superior aperture of the pelvis/pelvic inlet.
 The right ovarian vein empties into the inferior vena cava while the left ovarian vein empties into the left renal vein.

 The lymphatics from the ovary follow the ovarian vein and drain into the pre-aortic and para-aortic lymph nodes (from the bifurcation of aorta to the level of renal vessels).

 The ovary is innervated by the postganglionic sympathetic (T10, T11) and parasympathetic (S2, S3, S4) fibres, originated from abdominal autonomic plexuses.
 The function of autonomic nerves to the ovary is cloudy.
 In spite of the fact that normally it’s believed that sympathetic fibres are vasomotor and parasympathetic fibres are vasodilators.